 What life skills are your children learning that show their critical thinking skills?

-A big thank you to Annette Vellenga from A Net in Time for writing this guest post.
+A big thank you to Annette Vellenga from A Net in Time for writing this article.